jonathanpeppers/xamarin-android/Documentation/guides/BuildProcess.md

     This property is `False` by default.

+-   **AndroidEnableDesugar** &ndash; A boolean property that determines if `desugar` is enabled.
+Android does not currently support all Java 8 features, and the default toolchain implements the new language features by performing bytecode transformations, called `desugar`, on the output of the `javac` compiler.

 -   **AndroidEnableD8** &ndash; A boolean property that determines whether or not use Google's new dexer (dx.jar alternative).